MacFarlan Smith: T&H Smith

 T&H Smith was established as a chemists at 21-23 Duke Street, Edinburgh in 1827, by Thomas Smith and his brother Henry.
 On 13 April 1839, just three months after Henry Fox Talbot had announced his photogenic drawing process, T&H Smith placed an advert in The Scotsman offering photographic paper and chemicals.
-In 1840, having bought Blandfields Chemicals in Canongate and moved into their premises, the company developed the first liquid essence of coffee, later supplemented by creating various carbonated beverage flavours.
+In 1840, the company bought a site in Canonmills to the north of the city called Blandfield and moved their manufacturing operations here, the company developed the first liquid essence of coffee, later supplemented by creating various carbonated beverage flavours.
 Having opened a London branch in 1848, in 1851 the company discovered Aloin.
 But the company fortunes were made from 1855, when the first Morphine injection was developed.
 T&H Smith was the first company to produce commercial quantities of Apomorphine, and then Diamorphine in 1887.
-In 1906 the company moved from Canongate to the suburban outskirts of Edinburgh at Gorgie.
+Between 1906 and 1908 the company moved from Canonmills to the suburban outskirts of Edinburgh at Gorgie, to a former brewery that they renamed "New Blandfield Works".
 During World War I, the company supplied Morphine and over 7500 LT of Lint-based medical dressings to the British Army.
 In 1919, T&H Smith bought Glasgow Apothecaries.
 In 1926, the company acquired John Mackay Chemicals, subsequently incorporating its associated subsidiaries in Australia, Canada and New Zealand.

 Foundation

 In 1962, T&H Smith bought Duncan Flockhart, and then merged with along J.F Macfarlan to form Edinburgh Pharmaceuticals.
 In 1965 the Glaxo Group bought Edinburgh Pharmaceuticals, rebranding it Macfarlan Smith Ltd.

 In 1958, while trying to develop dental anesthetic Lignocaine, the company had discovered the bitterest known substance, Denatonium.
-Developed as a denaturant for industrial alcohol, in the 1970s it was commercial marketed as Bitrex, a safety additive for household products such as liquid detergents.
+Developed as a denaturant for industrial alcohol, in the 1970s it was commercially marketed as Bitrex, a safety additive for household products such as liquid detergents.
 Tesco was the first supermarket to display the Bitrex brand on their products.

-In 1963 the company reproduced Etorphine, in a research group led by Professor Kenneth Bentley.
+In 1963 the company reproduced highly potent Etorphine, in a research group led by Professor Kenneth Bentley (Bentley compounds).

 Bought through a management buy out in 1990, Macfarlan Smith was floated on the London Stock Exchange in 1993 under the holding company Meconic, the Greek language word for poppy.